 Today’s customers expect fast shipping wherever they shop online.
 With eBay Guaranteed Delivery competing with Amazon Prime, it’s never been more important to offer fast shipping to shoppers.

-A 3PL has the technology and infrastructure to automate shipping and fulfillment for your business, meaning less work for you and faster shipping for your customers.
+A 3PL has the technology and infrastructure to automate shipping and fulfilment for your business, meaning less work for you and faster shipping for your customers.

 2. Cost savings

-Fulfilling orders in-house makes sense when you’re shipping low volumes, but as your business grows, doing it all yourself becomes more and more expensive.
-Ecommerce warehousing, equipment, labor, technology, and time all add up quickly.
+Fulfiling orders in-house makes sense when you’re shipping low volumes, but as your business grows, doing it all yourself becomes more and more expensive.
+Ecommerce warehousing, equipment, labour, technology, and time all add up quickly.

 3. Inventory management and demand forecasting

 Inventory management goes beyond storing products.
-The right 3PL allows you to sync inventory with your eBay store, view real-time inventory counts at each fulfillment center location, and proactively reorder inventory to improve inventory forecasting.
+The right 3PL allows you to sync inventory with your eBay store, view real-time inventory counts at each fulfilment centre location, and proactively reorder inventory to improve inventory forecasting.
 This offers much more visibility than working with a dropship supplier, meaning fewer stockouts and happier customers.

-Dropshipping limits how much you can customize your shipments to showcase your brand.
+Dropshipping limits how much you can customise your shipments to showcase your brand.
 You’re stuck with plain packaging — or worse, with boxes with your manufacturer’s logo and not your own.